cssnr/update-version-tags-action/README.md

 # Update Version Tags Action

-Update Version Tags on Push or Release for Semantic Versions.
+Update Version Tags on Push or Release for Semantic Versions or Custom Tags.

 Automatically maintain both Major `1.x.x` and/or Minor `1.1.x` Tags.